Stevens Battery: The Civil War and USRC Naugatuck

 Although the Navy had a large ironclad program during the Civil War for which the Stevens Battery seemed a logical fit, a Navy board found numerous deficiencies in the ship and the Navy decided not to spend any more money on her.
 On July 17, 1862, Congress voted to turn all ownership of and rights to the Stevens Battery over to the Stevens family, and the ship spent the Civil War in her drydock.

 The 1869 design

-Edwin Stevens died in 1868, leaving the Stevens Battery and $1,000,000 (USD) with which to finish her to the State of New Jersey.
-New Jersey Governor Theodore F. Randolph appointed an oversight commission, and Major General George B. McClellan, the commander of the Army of the Potomac early in the Civil War, became engineer-in-chief.
+Edwin Stevens died in 1868, leaving the Stevens Battery and US$1,000,000 with which to finish her to the State of New Jersey.
+New Jersey Governor Theodore F. Randolph appointed an oversight commission, and United States Army Major General George B. McClellan, the commander of the Army of the Potomac early in the American Civil War, became engineer-in-chief.